bioperl/bioperl.github.io/howtos/Beginners.md

                          -alphabet => 'dna' );
 ```

-That's it!
 The variable `$seq_obj` is the Sequence object, a simple one, containing just a sequence.
 Note that the code tells Bioperl that the sequence is DNA (the choices here are *dna*, *rna*, and *protein*), this is the wise thing to do.
 If you don't tell Bioperl it will attempt to guess the alphabet.
 Normally it guesses correctly but if your sequence has lots of odd or ambiguous characters, such as N or X, Bioperl's guess may be incorrect and this may lead to some problems.

 Sequence objects can be created manually, as above, but they're also created automatically in many operations in Bioperl, for example when alignment files or database entries or BLAST reports are parsed.